eeecstpg/AOHW25_589/README.md

 Tangled Program Graphs (TPG) for real-time stream processing using the [AMD PYNQ Z2](https://www.amd.com/en/corporate/university-program/aup-boards/pynq-z2.html).

-In part to the low computational complexity surrounding TPGs and their ability to adapt to given application tasks, their use as a mechanism to derive sophisticated lightweight systems has led to their realisation on embedded microprocessor platforms.
+In part to the low computational complexity surrounding TPGs and their ability to adapt to given application tasks, their use as a mechanism to derive sophisticated lightweight classifiers has led to their realisation on embedded microprocessor platforms.
-Although TPGs demonstrate strong potential for lightweight FPGA accelerators, their original sequential implementation failed to exploit the inherent parallelism in its structure.
+Although TPGs demonstrate strong potential for lightweight FPGA accelerators, their original sequential implementation fails to exploit the inherent parallelism inherent in its structure.
-This resulted in limited real-time performance and increased resource costs, overall restricting their effective FPGA deployment.
+Following this, FPGA accelerators which utilised original TPG implementations resulted in limited real-time performance and increased resource costs, overall restricting their effective FPGA deployment.

+## Project Focus
+Our project centred on restructuring TPG structures to better avail of reconfigurable hardware and to utilise a dataflow streaming-based architecture in order to yield high-throughput, low resource-cost accelerators for a variety of common application tasks.
+The resulting dataflow architectures can be generated for any given TPG using our synthesis toolkit which expands upon the functionality offered through [Gegelati](https://github.com/gegelati/gegelati).
+With our synthesis toolkit, TPGs can be synthesised targeting AMD FPGA hardware, which to date has not been achieved before.

 To evaluate the effectiveness of our designs at realising lightweight accelerators, we demonstrate their application across three complex time-series benchmark tasks: